lucacasonato/luca/posts/2021-08-07-server-side-html-sanitization-for-deno.md

 All of these parsers are written in Rust or C++ - that means I can't just import this code directly into my Deno program written in TypeScript.
 I can however compile the parsers to WebAssembly and execute them portably inside my secure JavaScript sandbox.
-This has the additional benefit of shielding the host system from possible memory corruption bugs in any of the parsers.

-The parser only lets us parse the HTML.
+The parser only lets us parse the HTML however.
 We also need some code to actually remove problematic elements (like `<script>` tags).
-There is an excellent HTML sanitizer library written in Rust that uses the `html5ever` parser:
+There is an excellent HTML sanitizer library written in Rust that uses the `html5ever`
-[`ammonia`][ammonia].
+parser: [`ammonia`][ammonia].
 It has a super simple API we will use: it takes an untrusted HTML string as input and returns a sanitized version.

 [ammonia]: https://crates.io/crates/ammonia